junyoung-sim/ddpg-quant/README.md

 # Deep Deterministic Policy Gradient and Geometric Brownian Motion for Portfolio Optimization

-This algorithm utilizes Geometric Brownian Motion to predict asset valuation cycles fed into a Deep Deterministic Policy Gradient model that maximizes the Sharpe ratio of any given portfolio.
+This algorithm utilizes Geometric Brownian Motion to predict asset valuation cycles fed into a Deep Deterministic Policy Gradient model that maximizes the return of any given portfolio.

 ### Motivation